Thulinma/ACNLPatternTool/src/pages/Updates.md

 # Updates

+## December 13, 2020

+- Fixed problems on some mobile devices with buttons in bottom right of editor (the "drop up" menus)
+- Some updates to the underlying workings of the web-app (see git for details)

 ## November 29, 2020

 * Changing pattern type from 32x32 to 64x64 will now duplicate the pattern to all four quadrants, to make it easier to make shirts from converted images.
 This is a "quick and dirty" method to handle this until we add proper handling of pattern types when converting.